JonnyACCI/Personal-Website/README.md

 # My Personal Website
 I made this website using HTML CSS JS to show off my experience and projects, as well as to provide access to my resume, GitHub, and LinkedIn.

+**The website will be made to be compatible on mobile in the near future.**

 ### Summary
 The website has four distinct sections: